Information Retrieval and QA at Thomson Reuters

-Formally, information retrieval (IR) is the science (and engineering) of searching for information in content repositories at different levels of granularities (e.g., documents, passages, meta-data) and across different types (documents, social media, images, video, sound) both at rest and in motion (e.g., streaming data).
-With this in mind, our information retrieval research is a bit broader than the formal definition in that it includes recommender systems and navigation-based discovery.
+Formally, Information Retrieval is the science (and engineering) of searching for information in content repositories at different levels of granularities (e.g., documents, passages, meta-data) and across different types (documents, social media, images, video, sound) both at rest and in motion (e.g., streaming data).
+Our information retrieval research is a bit broader than the formal definition in that it includes recommender systems and navigation-based discovery.

 From a technology perspective, our scientists and engineers have significant expertise in classical NLP and IR methodologies as well as more recent advances including using deep learning and language models for IR and question answering problems.

-Since the release of WIN, our team of scientists and engineers published numerous scientific papers, was granted a number of patents and developed dozens of capabilities and applications that had a significant impact on Thomson Reuters and our customers.
-In fact, we can proudly proclaim that we fundamentally transformed how legal research is done.
-Example products include ResultsPlus (a large-scale, content- and behavior-based recommender system with personalization), Medical Litigator (a vertical search engine for the medical domain for lawyers) Westlaw Next and its patented WestSearch which is comprised of 13 vertical search engines each designed for a target content set, Westlaw Edge (which includes robust, open-ended question answering for the law) and Checkpoint Edge (a state of the art search engine for the tax domain).
+Our scientists and engineers are pioneers of IR.
+For example, within the legal domain we can proudly proclaim that we have fundamentally transformed how legal research is done.
+Example products include ResultsPlus (a large-scale, content- and behavior-based recommender system with personalization), Medical Litigator (a vertical search engine for the medical domain for lawyers), Westlaw Next and its patented WestSearch which is comprised of 13 vertical search engines each designed for a target content set, Westlaw Edge (which includes robust, open-ended question answering for the law) and Checkpoint Edge (a state of the art search engine for the tax domain).

 Information retrieval and search will continue to play an important role in what we do as a team and in how we satisfy our customers' varied and often complex information needs.
 Directionally speaking, there is no distinction between finding and understanding, and we aim to develop experiences that accept more varied input (query, document, question, session-interactions, etc) while producing more focused output (an answer, a document, a dynamically generated report, etc).